andreaperaltro/weather-wear/README.md

 A smart clothing recommendation app that suggests what to wear based on current weather conditions.

+## Deployment

+This application is deployed on Vercel and can be accessed at: https://weather-wear-steel.vercel.app/

 ## Features

 - **Real-time Weather Data**: Displays current weather conditions including temperature, precipitation, and forecasts.